hrichharms/stegobliterate/README.md

 # stegobliterate
 Tool for destroying steganographic data from the spatial domain of png images.

-When run, the script flips one of the least significant bits of every pixel according to the bits and weights hardcoded into `BIT_CHOICES`, then writes the modified image to the output filename.
+When run, the script flips one of the least significant bits of each channel for every pixel according to the bits and weights hardcoded into `BIT_CHOICES`, then writes the modified image to the output filename.
 Although not fullproof, this should destroy any spatial domain steganography in the file and won't perceptibly change the original image.

 ## Usage